Helping ADOT Scale New Heights with South Mountain Freeway Project

 Then, in December 2017, the Ninth Circuit Court of Appeals affirmed the district court rejecting plaintiffs’ challenges to the project in Protecting Arizona’s Resources and Children v.
 Federal Highway Administration, No. 16-16586 (9th Cir.
 Dec.
 8, 2017).
 Issues included NEPA range of alternatives, Section 4(f) of the Department of Transportation Act, air quality impacts relating to impacts on sensitive populations, and historic and cultural resource impacts.
 The decision was the latest ruling by the Ninth Circuit concluding that transportation agencies may (1) define a project’s purpose and need statement and the range of alternatives based on the objectives described in an approved regional transportation plan (RTP), and (2) rely on the socioeconomic projections adopted by the metropolitan planning organization to form the basis of both the Action and No-Action Alternatives.

-The project is currently under construction.
-Major construction began in early 2017.
-The project is scheduled for full completion in 2020, although traffic is expected to be using the freeway earlier.
-Construction includes 40 bridges and 15 traffic interchanges with on-and-off ramps, including the 32nd Street and Ivanhoe Street interchanges that were added to the project and will be completed in 2020.
+Major construction began in early 2017 and completed in 2020.
+Construction includes 40 bridges and 15 traffic interchanges with on-and-off ramps, including the 32nd Street and Ivanhoe Street interchanges that were added to the project.